kigster/bashmatic/README.md

 # BashMatic

 > #### We would like to thank the Homebase Engineering Team for open-sourcing the predecessor of this library (named lib-bash).
-Note that [Homebase](https://joinhomebase.com) is hiring!
+Note that [Homebase is Hiring in San Francisco, CA and Houston, TX](https://joinhomebase.com/careers/).

 <!-- TOC START min:2 max:4 link:true update:true -->
 - [Reusable BASH Components for UI, Runtime, Ruby, Database and More](#reusable-bash-components-for-ui-runtime-ruby-database-and-more)